eric-thepeng/sparks/README.md

 By combining AI-assisted engineering with AI-generated content, Gemini defines both how Sparks is built and how it is experienced.

+## Testing Instructions

+Do this and this to test the app.

 ![image](https://github.com/eric-thepeng/sparks/blob/main/pressAssets/Discovery.png)

 ![image](https://github.com/eric-thepeng/sparks/blob/main/pressAssets/Collection.png)